 Watch what you add to your drink

-Milk and fruits (berries are better though) tend to have high calories, so it is good to still consume them in moderation.
-It’s very easy and good to add different things in your drinks, but you have to consider how much calories each food item will add to your mixture.
-Sometimes you may think that you are already drinking something that’s really healthy, but in reality you get too much calories and energy.
+Milk and fruits (berries are better, though) tend to have high calories, so it is good to consume them in moderation.
+It’s very easy and good to add different things to your drinks, but you have to consider how many calories each food item will add to your mixture.
+Sometimes you may think that you are already drinking something really healthy, but you get too many calories and energy in reality.

 So, let’s start making healthy juices!

 There’s this YouTube channel that we really love, which features all things raw.
 Are you familiar with FullyRaw Kristina?
 Well, we love her and her recipes!
 In fact, here’s a video on how she made her Anti-Cancer green juice and tonic.
 We think you’ll like it, too!
 Check this out.
 (3.33 minutes)

 This juice is filled with fruits and vegetables that help alkalize the body and prevent diseases!
 It has phytonutrients, antioxidants, essential fatty acids and powerful proteins!

 You can access more of Kristina’s yummy recipes made straight from her kitchen!
 Check out her YouTube page at FullyRaw Kristina.